hchungdelta/Machine_Learning/README.md

 Currently, this repository includes:

-a.
+## a.
 MNIST handwritten digit recognition project.
-(3/9/2018  --  Still under development)
+(9/3/2018 -)

-Abstract :
+Description :
 Training your own neural network, saving and restoring the tf.data for later use.
 Fully Connected Layer and Convolution Layer are implemented in this project.
 A writing panel is built (use pygame), so users can interact with their own neural network directly.